 The proposal is for the residential re-development of the site with 10 X 3-bedroom detached houses.
-The existing private roadway (Sorrel Close) entering the south-east corner would be retained as the sole vehicular access.
-This would lead into a private shared surface roadway which would initially run parallel with the east site boundary then turn west towards and terminate at a turning head.
-All the proposed houses would have a simple rectangular footprint measuring 6.5 x 10 metres and be arranged backing onto the south, west and north boundaries surrounding the internal cul-de-sac roadway.
+The existing private roadway (Sorrel Close) access from Nutmeg Court reaching the site at the south-east corner would be retained intact as the sole vehicular access for the proposed new development.
+This would lead into a private shared surface roadway within the site, which would initially run parallel with the east site boundary then turn west towards and terminate at a turning head.
+All the proposed houses would have a simple rectangular footprint measuring 6.5 x 10 metres and be arranged backing onto the south, west and north boundaries of the site surrounding the internal cul-de-sac roadway.
 With the exception of Units 8 and 10, which would have the longer elevation of the building fronting the internal roadway, the remainder of the proposed houses would be sited with the narrower face of the building as the plot frontage.
 Plots 1, 2 & 3 would back onto the south boundary of the site with private rear gardens measuring 10 metres in depth.
-Plots 4, 5, 6 & 7 would back onto the west boundary of the site adjoining Herbs End with private rear gardens of 8.5 metres in depth.
+Plots 4, 5, 6 & 7 would back onto the west boundary of the site adjoining Herbs End with private rear gardens of 9.5 metres in depth.
+This is the only amendment from the previously approved proposals and arises from a shifting of the houses within Plots 4, 5, 6 & 7 1-metre further into the site away from the Herbs End frontage in order to provide adequate clearance from a drainpipe that crosses the site from north to south within the rear gardens of these plots.
 Plots 8, 9 & 10 would back onto the north boundary of the site with private rear gardens of a minimum of 10 metres in depth.